Blue Peter badge

 A Blue Peter badge is an award for Blue Peter viewers, given by the BBC children's television programme for those appearing on the show, or in recognition of achievement.
-They are awarded to children aged 6 to 15, or to adults who have been guests on the programme.
+They are awarded to children aged 5 to 15, or to adults who have been guests on the programme.
 Adults can also get a Gold badge if they have done something extraordinary.
 Approximately 22,000 are distributed annually.

 The pin badges were introduced to the programme by editor Biddy Baxter in 1963, from an idea by Blue Peter producer Edward Barnes.
 The design, a shield containing the Blue Peter ship logo, was designed by Tony Hart.
+Coincidentally, Hart's plasticine companion, Morph, was awarded one in 1981 by Blue Peter presenter at the time Sarah Greene.
 Although the original white-and-blue design remains the most common and well-known, differently coloured variations have been created for various purposes.
 Gold badges are the highest level of award, being reserved for exceptional achievements and former presenters.

-The badge provides the wearer with free entry to many British attractions, particularly museums and exhibitions that are featured on the show although many of the attractions will only allow one badge holder for each full price paying adult.
+The badge provides the wearer with free entry to many British attractions, particularly museums and exhibitions that are featured on the show, although many of the attractions will only allow one badge holder for each full-price-paying adult.
 The programme producers suspended the privileges amid concerns about the badges being sold in March 2006, but they were reintroduced with additional security a few months later.